TechNoirBreakfastClub/johnathansmith.com/content/resume.md

 Bisnow (2018 - Present)<br />*Software Engineer*

 Working 100% remotely to create vital, enterprise-level web applications that serve tens of thousands of customers daily and generates millions of dollars in revenue.
 Developed front-end, CMS, and APIs that is used daily by a staff of nearly 100.
+Engineered products and sites earn several millions of dollars in sales and sponsorship.

 - Excels at clearly understanding and communicating technical information in both written and oral form.
 - Involved with all aspects of the software development cycle from requirements gathering, design, implementation, testing, and all the way through maintenance.